-- Run applications with parallel motors in U/F mode (volts per hertz). - VVC+ mode can be used in some applications. - Total current consumption of motors must not exceed the rated output current I{INV} for the drive. - Problems can occur at start and at low RPM if motor sizes are widely different because the relatively high ohmic resistance in the stator of a small motor demands a higher voltage at start and at low RPM. - The electronic thermal relay (ETR) of the drive cannot be used as motor overload protection.
+- Run applications with parallel motors in U/F mode (volts per hertz). - VVC+ mode can be used in some applications. - Total current consumption of motors must not exceed the rated output current IINV for the drive. - Problems can occur at start and at low RPM if motor sizes are widely different because the relatively high ohmic resistance in the stator of a small motor demands a higher voltage at start and at low RPM.

+- The electronic thermal relay (ETR) of the drive cannot be used as motor overload protection.
 Provide further motor overload protection by including thermistors in each motor winding or individual thermal relays. - When motors are connected in parallel, parameter 1-02 Flux Motor Feedback Source cannot be used, and parameter 1-01 Motor Control Principle must be set to [0] U/f.

-B Be aware of the maximum motor cable length specified in chapter 7.6 Cable Specifications.

-- D Consider voltage drop across the motor cables. - E Consider voltage drop across the motor cables. - F The total motor cable length specified in chapter 7.6 Cable Specifications is valid as long as the parallel cables are kept less than 10 m (32 ft) each.
+А Installations with cables connected in a common joint as shown in A and B are only recommended for short cable lengths. В Be aware of the maximum motor cable length specified in chapter 7.6 Cable Specifications . С The total motor cable length specified in chapter 7.6 Cable Specifications is valid as long as the parallel cables are kept short less than 10 m (32 ft) each.
+D Consider voltage drop across the motor cables.
+E Consider voltage drop across the motor cables.
+F The total motor cable length specified in chapter 7.6 Cable Specifications is valid as long as the parallel cables are kept less than 10 m (32 ft) each.

-Illustration 10.19 Different Parallel Connections of Motors
+Figure 10.19 Different Parallel Connections of Motors